 - Strain the broth.
 Reheat to boiling point.
-Peel the carrot and potatoes and cut into chunks.
+Cut corn into 3 pcs each.

 - Core the cabbage and cut in half.
 Trim the ends of the pechay.

-- Add the carrots to the broth and simmer for 5-7 minutes.
+- Add the corn to the broth and simmer for 5-7 minutes.

-- Lastly, add the pechay leaves and simmer for another 3 minutes.
+- Add the cabbage and pechay leaves and simmer for another 3 minutes.